Frame-Induced Group Polarization in Small Discussion Networks: Theory

-The weak level of RIA experienced by the $U$ group leads to the expectation of a much-reduced group polarization effect.
-Even if we strictly apply the RPM model regardless of how slim the rhetorical asymmetry is, the amount of polarization on average will still be small when uncertainty and random effects are taken into account.
-In Figure~\ref{fig:riacurve}, the RPM position would be the average of the $U_2$ and $U_3$ policies, $\bar{x}_{23}$, which would represent a considerable shift toward the extreme compared with $x_2$.
+Turning to the effect of reference point shifting due to heuristic frame substitution, the weak distribution reshaping experienced by the $U$ group leads to the expectation of a much-reduced group polarization effect.
+Even if we strictly apply the RPM process regardless of how slim the difference between the rhetorical proximities of the ($U_1, U_2$) and ($U_2, U_3$) pairs ($\Delta \rho_{21}$ vs.\ $\Delta \rho_{32}$), the amount of polarization on average will still be small when uncertainty and random effects are taken into account.
+Small changes in rhetorical position can affect which pair is the RPM one thereby resulting in opposite direction policy shifts that cancel out on average over groups.
+In Figure~\ref{fig:riacurve}, the RPM position would be the average of the $U_2$ and $U_3$ policies, $\bar{x}_{23}$, which would represent a considerable shift toward the negative policy extreme compared with $x_2$.
 However, uncertainty and noise could readily shift the rhetorically-proximate pair to ($U_1, U_2$) so that the policy would be $\bar{x}_{12}$, representing a depolarization instead.
 Therefore, given the looseness with which policies correspond to rhetorical positions as well as stochastic effects in the discussion itself, the final policy over many groups will average out to nearly $x_2$ yielding little systematic polarization.
-In contrast, the effect of the offset rhetorical reference upon the $F$ groups is to shift them further toward the shoulder of the rhetorical function, thereby increasing the RIA effect.
-Synthesizing, we arrive at a prediction relating the reference point to polarization by policy side: \emph{When heuristic issue substitution results in an offset between the rhetorical and policy references, group polarization will be enhanced on the policy side that does not contain the rhetorical reference and suppressed on the side that does}.
+In contrast, the effect of the offset rhetorical reference upon the $F$ groups is to shift them further toward the shoulder of the rhetorical function, thereby increasing the distribution reshaping effect.
+Synthesizing, we arrive at the following prediction: \emph{When heuristic frame substitution results in an offset between the rhetorical and policy references, group polarization will be enhanced on the policy side that does not contain the rhetorical reference and suppressed on the side that does}.
+For the experiment, this implies that favorite groups will exhibit greater group polarization than underdog groups.